The Reference and Information Department

 community members is also welcome.
 While input from faculty,

-administrators, student, and community members is sought, indeed relied
+administrators, students, and community members is sought and relied

 upon in terms of subject area expertise by faculty and administrators,